Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ### Easy to Configure

 + Automatically reads the required information from the game: Locations of farms, available units, army presets, current attacks per village, etc.
-+ You can use the in-game army presets to configure which villages should attack and which units to use.
++ Use the in-game army presets to configure which villages should attack and which units to use.

 ### Efficient

 + Supports multiple army presets per village to make the best use of your troops.
 + Takes into account the limit of 50 attacks per village.
++ Fast enough to send 800 attacks per hour.
++ Option to avoid barbarian villages under a certain amount of points.

 ### Safe